Focal Calibration Loss: Controlling Posterior Distortion in Deep Neural Classifiers: Conclusions

 \section{Conclusions}

-In conclusion, our FCL effectively addresses the limitations of traditional Focal Loss by integrating a calibration term that significantly enhances the accuracy of probability estimations.
-Traditional Focal Loss has been instrumental in reducing misclassification rates by focusing on hard-to-classify samples; however, it often falls short in providing well-calibrated predictions.
+In conclusion, traditional Focal Loss has been instrumental in reducing misclassification rates by focusing on hard-to-classify samples; however, it often falls short in providing well-calibrated predictions.
 By ensuring that the loss function is strictly proper, FCL delivers more reliable class-posterior probabilities, which directly contributes to improved model confidence and reliability across various applications even in unforeseen circumstances.